citizenfx/fivem-docs/content/docs/support/client-issues.md

 I crash when playing on a server
 --------------------------------
 Crashes are fairly often related to a server-specific issue.
 To make sure your crash isn't related to a specific server, it is advised to join the [FiveM.net testing server][testing-server].
-If that server works without your issue, we recommend you to contact the server owners of the server where you're experiencing crashes on.
+If that server works without your issue, we recommend that you contact the owners of the server where you're experiencing crashes.
 Otherwise, read on.

 I've been banned on a server
 ----------------------------
 FiveM is not responsible for what you do on servers, or what server admins do to you.
 If you believe you've been falsely banned from a server, contact the server owners.
-FiveM can not and will not provide support for this matter.
+FiveM cannot and will not provide support for this matter.

 I've been globally banned from FiveM
 ------------------------------------